limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 1. OBItools:
          https://git.metabarcoding.org/obitools/obitools/wikis/home
 	* OBItools is used to generate reference libraries for the ecoPCR in silico PCR step for CRUX.
-	* OBItools does not need to be installed in the crux_release_V1_db folder.
+	* OBItools does not need to be installed in the crux_db folder.
 	* Installation information can be found here:
            http://metabarcoding.org//obitools/doc/welcome.html#installing-the-obitools

 2. ecoPCR:
          https://git.metabarcoding.org/obitools/ecopcr/wikis/home
-	* If you are not modifying the Crux_config.sh, then the path to the ecoPCR executable should be as follows:
+	* If you are not modifying the crux_config.sh, then the path to the ecoPCR executable should be as follows:

 ```
-~/crux_release_V1_db/ecoPCR/src/ecoPCR
+~/crux_db/ecoPCR/src/ecoPCR
 ```

-3. cutadapt:
+3. cutadapt (Version: 1.16):
          http://cutadapt.readthedocs.io/en/stable/index.html
-      * cutadapt does not need to be installed in the crux_release_V1_db folder, however you will need to verify that the Crux_config.sh is modified for you computing environment.
+      * cutadapt does not need to be installed in the crux_db folder, however you will need to verify that the crux_config.sh is modified for you computing environment.

-4. BLAST+:
+4. BLAST+ (version 2.6.0):
          https://www.ncbi.nlm.nih.gov/books/NBK279690/
 	* the lastest BLAST executables can be downloaded from: ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.6.0/
-	* If you are not modifying the Crux_config.sh, then the path to the blastn executable should be as follows:
+	* If you are not modifying the crux_config.sh, then the path to the blastn executable should be as follows:

   ```
-  ~/crux_release_V1_db/ncbi-blast-2.6.0+/bin/blastn
+  ~/crux_db/ncbi-blast-2.6.0+/bin/blastn
   ```

 5. entrez_qiime:
         https://github.com/bakerccm/entrez_qiime
-	* **entrez_qiime.py** is already included in crux_release_V1_db folder
+	* **entrez_qiime.py** is already included in ~/crux_db/scripts directory

 6. Bowtie2:
         http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
-	* Bowtie2 does not need to be installed in the crux_release_V1_db folder, however you will need to verify that the Crux_config.sh is modified for you computing environment.
+	* Bowtie2 does not need to be installed in the crux_db folder, however you will need to verify that the crux_config.sh is modified for you computing environment.

 **__Databases to download__**